 A USB 1.1 controller can also be emulated which allows a user to use any USB devices attached to the host on the guest.

 VirtualBox is the most common application used to run different virtual desktops on a host OS.
 It is the best application for testing new operating systems.
-We have already seen how to install Windows 8 on VirtualBox.
-If you want to improve the VirtualBox experience from the Windows 7 start menu try VBoxLaunch.
-It is free of cost because it is open source but its some of the special features which come in VirtualBox Extension Pack are under a closed source.
+We have already seen how to install Windows on VirtualBox.
+If you want to improve the VirtualBox experience from the Windows Start menu try VBoxLaunch.
+It is free of cost because it is open source but some of the special features which come in VirtualBox Extension Pack are under a closed source.

-The latest version 4.1.4 was released yesterday and you can download it from its home page.
+The latest version can be downloaded from its home page.